UBC-MDS/exploratory-data-viz/chapters/en/slides/module4/module4_08.md

 use the same principles to explore the relationships between the categorical and the numerical columns in our dataset.

-Here, we spread the three categorical variables out along the columns of the plot to be able to answer questions regarding how the different categories compare, e.g. how does different genres impact movie runtime?
+Here, we spread out the three categorical dataframe columns along the columns of the plot to be able to answer questions regarding how the different categories compare, e.g. how does different genres impact movie runtime?

 The categories labeled “null” are the ones which are missing a value in that categorical column in the dataframe, but still has values in the